telosnetwork/erc20-mintable-example/README.md

 This repository implements the [ERC20 Template for Telos EVM Testnet Network](https://github.com/telosnetwork/erc20-template)

-It was made for the Native to EVM transaction how-to and adds a mint functionality.
+It was made for the [Native to EVM transaction How-To](https://github.com/telosnetwork/native-to-evm-transaction) and adds a mint functionality.
 It does not aim to be production ready.

 ## REQUIREMENTS